dahlke/temporal-saas-customer-lifecycle/README.md

   - Clear our Saga compensations
 - ChargeCustomer on a loop every 10 seconds
   - NOTE: this runs in a child workflow if the scenario is set to `SCENARIO_CHILD_WORKFLOW`
+  - NOTE: this runs in a workflow in a different namespace if the scenario is set to `SCENARIO_NEXUS`
   - CancelSubscriptionSignal to cancel

 ## Lifecycle Signals